AugustVIII/HousePrices/README.md

 What has been done:
 - Data preprocessing
 - Feature engineering
-- Models training: Lasso, Enet, XGboost, LGBM
+- Models training: Lasso, Huber, Enet, XGboost, LGBM, Catboost,
 - Hyperparameters tuning with a help of GridSearch, Optuna
 - Feature analysis with a 'Feature importances' and 'Permutation importances'
 - Clustering with a KMeans algorithm and dimension reduction techniques: PCA, t-SNE and UMAP